Skip to main content

 The Profiles engine processes declarative API requests with dynamic data source evaluation.
 The system implements a request/response pattern, supporting chained operations, allowing multiple API calls from a single entry point.
 This can be parsed from HCL or JSON as desired.

-Data sources are dependent on the profile call site: self-initialization has one set of allowed sources whereas API profiles have a different combination.
+Data sources are dependent on the profile call site: self-initialization has one set of allowed sources whereas the workflows API has a different combination.
 Data sources can be nested; for instance, a template source can be used to combine an environment variable and the contents of a file.

 info